MaterializeInc/materialize/doc/developer/design/20230806_durable_catalog_state.md

 ### Durable Catalog Trait

-We will add the following trait in the catalog to describe interacting with the durable catalog state.
+We will add the following object safe trait in the catalog to describe interacting with the durable catalog state.

 NB: `async` modifiers and trait bounds (such as `Debug`) are left off for easier readability.